JLBello/creditcard-validator/README.md

 ## Overview

-The Credit Card Validator leverages the trusted Luhn algorithm to ensure a credit card number is valid.
-It supports a variety of popular card brands, including:
+This Credit Card Validator supports a variety of popular card brands, including:

 - **AMEX**
 - **MasterCard**